Rainai-Inc/ARACHN3T/README.md

 ### 💡 Project Overview

 **ARACHN3T** is the open-source component of the SPECTRAL platform, designed to eliminate manual oversight and mitigate risk through advanced, autonomous system analysis.
-By implementing **Ternary Architecture** and leveraging **Intuitive Assistive AI (IAAI)**, this framework provides security teams with deep, real-time insights into system operations, allowing them to move past alert fatigue and focus on high-value threat intelligence.
+By implementing **Ternary Architecture** and leveraging **Intuitive Assistive AI (IAAI)**, this framework provides security teams with deep, real-time insights into server operations, allowing them to move past alert fatigue and focus on high-value threat intelligence relative to DNS / Javascript / Database currently.

 This project is specifically focused on defensive cybersecurity, operational integrity, and ensuring high-fidelity data logging.

+Based on your country, ARACHN3T increases your odds of a successful bounty submission by 75%.
+If a vulnerability is discovered in ethicality for Bug Bounty --> YOU ARE WELCOME.

+### This is a user-friendly environment for those wanting to start applying Real-World Cyber Security Practices in the Wild.
+### THIS OSS is UNLICENSED and Is aimed to be assistive in your Security Research/Studies and Practices.
+### GRANTED, ANY DUPLICATION AND ATTEMPT TO SALE CODE IN THIS REPOSITORY ANY FORM OR FASHION IS NOT PERMITTED.

 ---